 Quinot is a past editor-in-chief of the Stellenbosch Law Review, and a founding editor of the new open-access journal, African Public Procurement Law.

 In 2012 and 2013 he served on a ministerial task team in the South African National Department of Health, focusing on the reform of health procurement systems in South Africa.
 In 2014 he completed an extensive research project for the South African National Treasury on the establishment of the Office of the Chief Procurement Officer (OCPO) and assisted that office between 2015 and 2016 on reform of the South African public procurement regulatory regime.

-A certificate of participation from UCT will be issued to those who attend all the sessions of the course.
-Please note that certificates can only be issued after the lockdown has ended.
+A certificate of attendance from UCT will be issued to those who attend all the sessions of the course.

 How to sign up

 Complete and submit the registration form.
 You will then be given the payment information.
 Please note that registrations will not be accepted until payment has been made.

 One or two days before the course, we will send you the Zoom link.
 You will need to register and use a password to enter the virtual classroom.